Skip to content

 A worked example

-Take the currency crisis recipe.
+Take the currency crisis trend.
 From the indicators that moved together in the run-up to past currency crises, reserves drawing down, short-term debt climbing, confidence in the currency slipping, the Cascade method distils the shape those crises shared beforehand.

 Each quarter the Trajectory Engine asks: which of today’s 180+ countries are tracing that same shape?
 It ranks every country by resemblance and, for the closest ones, shows the historical cases they most echo, each with the real event that followed and a public source.